By Rick Steves

 Day 11: To Innsbruck (sleep in Innsbruck)

 Day 12: Innsbruck; to Bavaria* (sleep in Füssen or Reutte)

 Day 13: Bavaria and castles* (sleep in Füssen or Reutte)

-Day 14: Fly out of Innsbruck or Munich (or train back to Vienna)
+Day 14: Fly home from Munich* (or train back to Vienna)

 Pick up your car when you leave Vienna.
 After Melk (in the Danube Valley), drive to Hallstatt, with a stop at Mauthausen en route.
 After Hallstatt, head to Salzburg.
 From Salzburg, you can drive (via Berchtesgaden, if you're interested) through southern Bavaria en route to Füssen or Reutte.
 Then drive eastward through Tirol's Inn Valley via Innsbruck to the Dolomites just south, then return to Innsbruck to drop off your car.

 With More Time

 Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, going to cafés and wine gardens, day-tripping to Bratislava) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
 Surprising and quirky Bratislava, just over the Slovakian border from Vienna, is worth considering for two nights and an entire day.
-The countryside of southern Bavaria and western Tirol are great places to linger and explore (consider a day or two of car rental).
+The countryside of southern Bavaria/western Tirol and the Italian Dolomites are great places to linger and explore (consider a few days of car rental).